SinisterSpatula/ScambaitToolkit/README.md

    * Font scale level using Ctrl+[ and Ctrl+ ] but in reverse.

 1. Giftcard Generator
+   * Updated: now works with google chrome extensions for target and google play.
    * Very simple random number generator.
    * Just creates "realistic" gift card number and pins.
    * i.e correct card number length and charset and pin length.